 If you are unable to attend the final exam, then you will need to provide me with an official "Exam Excuse" from the Dean's Office, Campus Health, or Academic Advising no later than the last day of classes (or by the start time of the final exam in the case of sickness during the final exam).
-The make-up for the final exam will be held on the reading day following the exam during the economics common make-up exam time.
+The make-up for the final exam will be held on the last reading day of the exam period during the economics common make-up exam time.